artusenroute/MusixXMatch_QA_exercise/README.md

 # MusixXMatch_QA_exercise

-##This repo contains the following documents.
+## This repo contains the following documents.

 ### TESTPLAN_MUSICXMATCH_ARTUROMORENO.pdf:
-a detailed document that catalogs the test strategy, objectives, schedule, estimations, deadlines, and the resources required for completing the test cases.
+A detailed document that catalogs the test strategy, objectives, schedule, estimations, deadlines, and the resources required for completing the test cases.

 ### MusicXMatch_TestResults.pdf:
 Describes the coverage and the percentage of successful test and the ones that did not pass.